Paitesanshi/LLM-Agent-Survey/README.md

         ![Capabilities Acquisition](assets/capability.png)

     -  **🔍 Optimized Classification System**
-        - Made appropriate modifications to the existing classification system to make it more logical and organized.
-This will assist in better organizing and presenting the content of the document.
+        - We have slightly modified the classification system in our survey to make it more logical and organized.
-        -
   </details>

 - 🔥 [8/23/2023] The first version of our survey has been released on arXiv.<br>